 Pro Bono & Community Service

-In 2016, attorneys and staff in the majority of our offices participated in pro bono projects.
-Epstein Becker Green attorneys spent approximately 5,500 hours working on pro bono projects and represented more than 100 different corporate and individual pro bono clients.
-For the ninth consecutive year, our Washington, DC, office participated in the DC Bar's Pro Bono Challenge.
-We are pleased to report that we continue to manage towards our goal of committing 3 percent of total billable hours to pro bono work.
+For the past 10 years, our Washington, DC, office has participated in the DC Bar Pro Bono Challenge.
+We are pleased to report that we continue to manage toward our goal of committing 3 percent of total billable hours to pro bono work.

 In 2017, for the second consecutive year, the firm held its Annual Pro Bono Challenge.
 The goal of this annual challenge is to have all our attorneys perform at least five hours of pro bono work during the year.
 There was a lot of excitement for the 2017 Pro Bono Challenge, and the firm saw a 3 percent increase in hours worked on pro bono projects in 2017, as well as a 3 percent increase in the number of attorneys who participated in pro bono work.

 Here are some additional notable pro bono accomplishments in 2017:

 - 59.6 percent of Associates and 59.8 percent of Members participated in Epstein Becker Green’s Pro Bono Program

 - Associates who participated in Epstein Becker Green’s Pro Bono Program averaged 23.0 pro bono hours, and Members averaged 32.5 pro bono hours

 - 33.1 percent of the attorneys who participated in Epstein Becker Green’s Pro Bono Program performed more than 20 hours of pro bono work.

 We understand the competing demands that our attorneys and staff face, and we are very appreciative of all the time and effort that they devote to our communities.